 - Right-click (Windows) or Control-click (Macintosh) the layer name of the layer containing the classic tween and choose Add Classic Motion Guide.

-Animate adds a motion guide layer above the classic tween layer and indents the name of the classic tween layer to show that it is bound to the motion guide layer.
+Animate adds a motion guide layer above the classic tween layer and indents the name of the classic tween layer.
+It represents that classic tween layer is bound to the motion guide layer.

-If you already have a guide layer in the Timeline, you can drag a layer containing the classic tween below the guide layer to convert the guide layer to a motion guide and bind the classic tween to it.
+If you already have a guide layer in the timeline, you can drag a layer containing the classic tween below the guide layer.
+This action converts the guide layer to a motion guide and binds the classic tween to it.